Domino's: Marketing

-In June 2018, Domino's began repairing potholes in America as part of its "Paving for Pizza" initiative to prevent its pizzas from being damaged in transit.

 In June 2019, Domino's announced a partnership with robotics company Nuro.
-The service is slated to launch in Houston, Texas with Nuro's custom, self-driving vehicle, R2.
+The service is slated to launch in Houston, Texas, with Nuro's custom, self-driving vehicle, R2.

 In December 2021, the company began offering "surprise frees," or complimentary items as part of a delivery process, of up to $50 million.
 The move was made to distinguish the company from delivery apps that charged fees.

 In January 2022, the company announced it would cut back on promotional offers as well as adjust specific menu items in response to inflationary pressures.

-In September 2022, the company launched an "Inflation Relief Deal" that for a limited time offered a 20% discount on online ordering.
+In September, the company launched an "Inflation Relief Deal" that for a limited time offered a 20% discount on online ordering.
+And in November, Domino's added 800 Chevrolet Bolt cars to the United States fleet of cars.